ZENPE-HOLDING/GYA-ZENPE/README.md

 https://github.com/ZENPE-HOLDING/GYB_Foundation

-## The email address to connect with our architect（main designer of the public chain）
+## Email our architect（main designer of the public chain）